Olivier Hanlan: Freshman season (2012–2013)

 As a freshman, Hanlan started all 33 games.
 He arrived with most of the players being either freshman or sophomores.
-During Hanlan's freshman season, he scored 15.4 points per game and led his team to the quarterfinals in the 2013 ACC Men's Basketball Tournament.
-Hanlan's first breakout game as a freshman was on November 21, 2012, vs. Auburn when he had 19 points and made the game-winning shot in a 50–49 victory for the Eagles.
-After that game, Hanlan was very consistent including having 17 vs. Miami, 22 vs. UNC, and 20 vs. Duke.
-However, he did miss a free throw vs. Miami (FL) that would have sent the game into overtime, and missed a shot that would have won the game vs. Duke.
-From mid-February until the end of the season, Hanlan scored 12+ points every game.
-His second breakout game was on February 19, 2013, vs. Maryland when he scored a career high 26 points in a 69–58 win for the Eagles.
-Hanlan then set an ACC Basketball Tournament freshman record for scoring with 41 points against Georgia Tech on March 14, 2013.
+During Hanlan's freshman season, he scored an average of 15.4 points per game and led his team to the quarterfinals in the 2013 ACC Men's Basketball Tournament.
+Hanlan's first breakout game was on November 21, 2012, against Auburn when he had 19 points and made the game-winning shot in a 50–49 victory for the Eagles.
+After that game, Hanlan was very consistent, including scoring 17 points versus Miami, 22 versus UNC, and 20 versus Duke.
+However, he did miss a free throw that would have sent the game against Miami into overtime, and missed a shot that would have won the game against Duke.
+From mid-February until the end of the season, Hanlan scored at least 12 points every game.
+His second breakout game was on February 19, 2013, versus Maryland, when he scored a career high 26 points in a 69–58 win for the Eagles.
+Hanlan then set the ACC freshman single-game scoring record with 41 points against Georgia Tech on March 14, 2013, in the first round of the conference tournament.
 The Eagles won 84–64.
 Hanlan went on to win ACC rookie of the year.